JVGirardi/JVGirardi/README.md

 ---

 Welcome!
-I'm a motivated software development student and intern.
-I'm continuously learning and improving my problem-solving skills and tech stack.
+I'm a motivated software development student continuously learning and improving my problem-solving skills and tech stack.
 I like to solve problems and bring ideas to life by collaborating with others.
 If you have a project in mind, want to discuss ideas, or just want to say hi, feel free to reach out!

 ---